|

 Data

-some circumstances, it may be possible to solve the customer's problem
+organization.
+In some circumstances, it may be possible to solve the

-database, but this is not always the case.
-Regardless of the location,
+in the same database, but this is not always the case.
+Regardless of the

-customer support data must always be screened with care, as the data does
+location, customer support data must always be screened with care, as the

-not always reflect actual problems with the product.
-Many customer support
+data does not always reflect actual problems with the product.
+Many

-calls may concern usability issues or other instances of the customer not
+customer support calls may concern usability issues or other instances of

-being able to properly use the product.
-In cases such as this, there will
+the customer not being able to properly use the product.
+In cases such as

-product.
-This is a good example of one of the sources of the
+difficulty operating the product.
+This is a good example of one of the

 Returned